n1ru4l/vagrant-ember-sftp/README.md

 ## Connection to the vagrant box

 Since phpStorm has a built in vagrant detection you can use `Tools/Deployment/Start SSH Sessions`.

 Choose your vagrant box, change to the path you configured in the upload settings and you are ready to go!

+port `4200` is forwarded so you can access your ember application in your browser on `localhost:4200`